brianmy/getdata/README.md

 * Combine into one data set

 Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
-* Read the features input file
+* Read the features.txt input file
-* Filter only mean and standard deviation features
+* Filter only mean and standard deviation
 * Read subject and activity data
 * Combine measurements, activities, and subjects into a single data set